Sapphirine/SocialHotspotsDetection/README.md

 Excecution

+cd to the root installation directory where the start/stop scripts reside.

 - `./categoryClassifierCommand train` - The classifier joblib file was too large to upload to GitHub so you must first train the classifier before starting the system. data/uci-news-aggregator.csv file is used as the input file.